 Register to Vote by Mail or In-Person

-To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) 29 days prior to a Primary or General Election (on or before October 9, 2012 for the November General Election).
+To register to vote or update your current registration by mail or in person, you will need to complete and return the Voter Registration Form (En Español) 29 days prior to a Primary or General Election.

 Return the completed form to your county’s voter registration office or the Indiana Election Division according to the registration deadline requirements.
 You can also apply in person at the voter registration or county clerk’s office, any BMV license branch or public assistance office.